Xenosb/learn.rb/chapters/00-git_and_setup/readme.md

 line-by-line and interprets the instructions we wrote in Ruby for the processor to execute.

-The opposite of this approach is a compiled language (e.g. C or Rust) where we write our code first, then we give it to a compiler which translates it into zeroes and ones which the processor understands.
+The opposite of this approach is a compiled language (e.g. C or C++) where we write our code first, then we give it to a compiler which translates it into zeroes and ones which the processor understands.
 The upside of this approach is speed.
 A compiled program will always be faster then an interpreted one.
 But the downside is portability, meaning a compiled program will only work on computers with the same processor and has to be recompiled for all other computers.
-Interpreted laguages circumvent this issue by compiling only the runtime for each computer, so that your program doesn't have to.
+Interpreted languages circumvent this issue by compiling only the runtime for each computer, so that your program doesn't have to.

 At the time of writing the newest version of Ruby is 2.5.